 Multilayer PCB Design: Manufacturing Boards for High Voltage PCBs

 One of my favorite movies is the original Shrek.
 It was thrown into the nerd vernacular of my friends and siblings, along with more traditional sources of quotes, like Star Wars.
 One scene particularly stands out, when Shrek explains to Donkey that ogres, like himself, are complex creatures.
 “Onions have layers.
 Ogres have layers.
 Onions have layers.
 You get it?
 We both have layers.”
 Donkey points out that not everyone likes onions, but everyone likes parfait.
-During a PCB design lab, a friend of mine pointed out that multilayer PCBs fall somewhere in between parfait and onions, on the spectrum of how much one might like layered things.
+Multilayer PCB vs single layer PCB designs can actually relate to good ol' Donkey!
+During a PCB design lab, a friend of mine pointed out that a multilayer PCB design falls somewhere in between parfait and onions, on the spectrum of how much one might like layered things.

-Given the complexity of multilayer PCBs, I often find them closer to onions than parfait.
+Given the complexity of a multilayer PCB design, I often find them closer to onions than parfait.
 One thing that helps me to like them better is understanding how they are manufactured, and how my design is affected by that process.
 It’s even more important to understand manufacturing impacts if you have a high voltage design.

 The inner layers of the board are made from “prepreg” (shortened from pre-impregnated), which is fiberglass impregnated with resin.
 The percentage of resin in the prepreg affects how the board squishes together in the hydraulic press.
 You want to optimize the amount of prepreg and the viscosity based on your final application, and to avoid any failures during manufacturing.